Open the server Apps tab

 cassandra_data:

-PORTCQL native transport port(default: 9042)JMX_PORTJMX monitoring port(default: 7199)CLUSTER_NAMECluster name(default: ServerCompass)DATACENTERDatacenter name(default: dc1)RACKRack name(default: rack1)HEAP_NEWSIZEJVM heap new size(default: 128M)Deploy Your Stack
+PORTCQL native transport port(default: 9042)JMX_PORTJMX monitoring port(default: 7199)CLUSTER_NAMECluster name(default: ServerCompass)DATACENTERDatacenter name(default: dc1)RACKRack name(default: rack1)HEAP_NEWSIZEJVM heap new size(default: 128M)Spin up the containers and verify the deployment.

 # Start all services